vanus-labs/vanus/deploy/REDEME.md

 ### Verifying the installation

-when all resources creating done, the result will be liking below:
+When all resources creating done, the result will be liking below:

 ```shell
 kubectl get po -n vanus
 ```

-output format:
+Output format:

 > ```text
 > vanus-controller-0                  1/1     Running   0             30s